imagekitio/docs-keep-a-changelog/getting-started/quickstart-guides/php.md

 ### 21. Purge Cache API

 This will purge CDN and ImageKit.io's internal cache.
-In response `requestId` is returned which can be used to fetch the status of the submitted purge request with [Purge Cache Status API](#22-purge-cache-status-api).
+In response, `requestId` is returned, which can be used to fetch the status of the submitted purge request with [Purge Cache Status API](#22-purge-cache-status-api).

 Refer to the [Purge Cache API](https://docs.imagekit.io/api-reference/media-api/purge-cache) for a better understanding of the **Request & Response Structure**.